Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 ***Forced Teleportation.*** Whenever you teleport with a Wu Jen feature or spell, you can touch a creature equal to you in size (or smaller) and teleport it with you (no action required).
 This includes grappled creatures.

 Your Elemental Form lasts for 1 minute, but it ends early if you have the Incapacitated condition or when you choose to end it (no action required).
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending 6 :class-phb24-monk: **Focus Points** (no action required).

 ---